networknt/light-doc/content/tutorial/rest/swagger/ms-chain/security.md

 # Enable or disable client_id, user_id and scope logging.
 logClientUserScope: false

+# If OAuth2 provider support http2 protocol.
+If using light-oauth2, set this to true.
+oauthHttp2Support: true

+# Enable JWT token cache to speed up verification.
+This will only verify expired time
+# and skip the signature verification as it takes more CPU power and long time.
+enableJwtCache: true

+# If you are using light-oauth2, then you don't need to have oauth subfolder for public
+# key certificate to verify JWT token, the key will be retrieved from key endpoint once
+# the first token is arrived.
+Default to false for dev environment without oauth2 server
+# or official environment that use other OAuth 2.0 providers.
+bootstrapFromKeyService: false
 ```

 Update the security.yml for api_b, api_c and api_d in config folder to ensure